 This Form 10-K contains forward-looking statements regarding our business, customer prospects, or other factors that may affect future earnings or financial results that are subject to the safe harbor created by the Private Securities Litigation Reform Act of 1995.
 Such statements involve risks and uncertainties which could cause actual results to vary materially from those expressed in the forward-looking statements.
-Investors should read and understand the risk factors detailed here in our Form 10-K and in other filings with the Securities and Exchange Commission.
+Investors should read and understand the risk factors detailed here in our Form 10-K and in other filings with the Securities and Exchange Commission ("SEC").
 These risks include, among others, the following:

-- changes in the way the U.S. federal government contracts with businesses and changes in its budgetary priorities; - terms specific to U.S. federal government contracts; - our failure to keep pace with a changing technological environment; - intense competition from other companies; - inaccuracy in our estimates of the cost of services and the timeline for completion of contracts; - non-performance by our subcontractors and suppliers; - our failure to adequately integrate businesses we may acquire; and - fluctuations in our results of operations and its impact on our stock price.
+- · changes in the way the U.S. federal government contracts with businesses and changes in its budgetary priorities; - terms specific to U.S. federal government contracts; - our failure to keep pace with a changing technological environment; - intense competition from other companies; - inaccuracy in our estimates of the cost of services and the timeline for completion of contracts; - non-performance by our subcontractors and suppliers; - our failure to adequately integrate businesses we may acquire; - changes in the economic health of our non U.S. federal government customers; and - fluctuations in our results of operations and its impact on our stock price.